On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation: Simulation Study

-Here we have not included the Kullback-Leibler loss (Kullback and Leibler, 1951), since it is more suitable in measuring inverse covariance matrix estimates rather than covariance matrix estimates (Levina et al., 2008).
 In addition, to gauge the performance of capturing sparse structure, we consider the false selection loss (FSL), which is the summation of false positive (FP) and false negative (FN).
 Here we say a FP occurs if a nonzero element in the true matrix is incorrectly estimated as a zero.
 Similarly, a FN occurs if a zero element in the true matrix is incorrectly identified as a nonzero.
 The FSL is computed in percentage as (FP + FN) / $p^2$.
-For each loss function above, Table \ref{sigma:table_model1} to Table \ref{sigma:table_model4} report the averages of the performance measures and their corresponding standard errors in the parentheses over 100 replicates.
+For each loss function above, Tables \ref{sigma:table_model1} - \ref{sigma:table_model2} and Tables \ref{sigma:table_model3} - \ref{sigma:table_model5} in the Appendix report the averages of the performance measures and their corresponding standard errors in the parentheses over 100 replicates.
 For each model, the two methods with lowest averages regarding each measure are shown in bold.
 Dashed lines in the tables represent the corresponding values not available due to matrix singularity.

-For a short summary of Tables 1-4, the numerical results show that the proposed method generally provides a superior performance over other approaches in comparison.
+For a short summary of the numerical results, it shows that the proposed method generally provides a better estimation accuracy than other approaches in comparison.
 It is able to accurately catch the underlying sparse structure of the covariance matrix.
-When the underlying covariance matrix is banded or tapered, the proposed method is comparable to the RLZ method, and performs better than other approaches.
-Note that the RLZ method targets on the banded covariance matrix.
+Although the IB estimate gives good performance on estimation, it cannot guarantee the resultant estimator to be positive definite.
+When the underlying covariance matrix is banded or tapered, the proposed method is not as good as the RLZ method.
+The reason is that the RLZ method targets on the banded covariance matrix.
 When the underlying structure of covariance matrix is more general without any specification, the proposed method still performs well.
 As in the high-dimensional cases, the advantage of the proposed method is even more evident.